Protein transition: towards a sustainable future

 If you want to contribute to the protein transition, this minor is for you.
 The minor focuses on the transition towards plant and alternative proteins in the context of the entire value chain: from soil to consumer.

-Protein transition is the shift from the consumption of animal proteins to vegetable and other new protein sources.
-This protein transition is necessary to meet the growing demand for protein-rich products and to ensure a more sustainable diet without continuing to harm valuable ecosystems on our planet.
+The protein transition is the shift from consuming animal proteins to consuming plant-based and other new protein sources.
+This transition is necessary to facilitate a more sustainable diet without continuing to harm the valuable ecosystems on our planet.

-In this minor you will work with fellow students on projects in cooperation with companies that make a relevant contribution to the protein transition.
-The projects are positioned across the entire food chain, from breeding and cultivation to the producers of vegetable meat substitutes, working on market-oriented innovation research, taking into account consumer buying behavior, sustainability aspects but also the impact on the entire chain.
+In this minor you will work on a research project with fellow students in cooperation with a company that makes a relevant contribution to the protein transition.
+These projects are positioned throughout the food chain, including subjects such as breeding and cultivation practises, the production of meat and dairy alternatives, market-oriented innovative research, and consumer buying behaviour.
+Each research project will consider sustainability aspects and their impact on the entire food chain.

-During the minor, the student conducts practice-oriented research into a specific part of the vegetable protein production chain, taking into account the sustainability aspects and impact on the entire chain and a market-oriented focus in the field of high-quality vegetable proteins.
+- The student conducts practice-oriented research with fellow students into a specific part of the protein production chain, focusing on the transition to more sustainable (alternative) protein sources.
+During their research, students will evaluate sustainability aspects and consider the impact on the entire supply chain while maintaining a market-oriented focus.

-The student presents a critical and evidence-based vision of the protein transition based on sustainability aspects, impact on the sector and the consumer.
-He/she does this by working on personal learning questions/objectives about the protein transition and develops a portfolio for this.
+- The student presents a critical and evidence-based vision of the protein transition, based on sustainability aspects, impact on the sector and the consumer.

 Propaedeutic certificate and at least 40 credits from the 2nd year.

 The minor lasts 20 weeks with a study load of 40 hours per week.
 A variety of lectures, workshops, excursions and other activities will be organised to offer inspiration regarding various aspects of the protein transition.
 We expect students to attend all sessions and actively participate.
 Working together with other students and lectures yields the best results and learning experience.